jordanks93/ReadMe-Generator/README.md

   ## Usage
   This project is used to automatically generate a readME file.
 In the terminal, make sure you are in the projects file directory.
 Then type node + 'filename'.
-You will then be prompted with questions to generate the readME.md for your project.
+You will then be prompted with questions to generate the newREADME file for your project.
   ## Credits
   Jordan Stuckman
   ## Contributions